Rajput: Martial race

 The Rajputs were designated as a Martial Race in the period of the British Raj.
 This was a designation created by administrators that classified each ethnic group as either "martial" or "non-martial": a "martial race" was typically considered brave and well built for fighting, whilst the remainder were those whom the British believed to be unfit for battle because of their sedentary lifestyles.
 However, the martial races were also considered politically subservient, intellectually inferior, lacking the initiative or leadership qualities to command large military formations.
 The British had a policy of recruiting the martial Indians from those who has less access to education as they were easier to control.
 According to modern historian Jeffrey Greenhunt on military history, "The Martial Race theory had an elegant symmetry.
 Indians who were intelligent and educated were defined as cowards, while those defined as brave were uneducated and backward".
-According to Amiya Samanta, the marital race was chosen from people of mercenary spirit (a soldier who fights for any group or country that will pay him/her), as these groups lacked nationalism as a trait.
+According to Amiya Samanta, the martial race was chosen from people of mercenary spirit (a soldier who fights for any group or country that will pay him/her), as these groups lacked nationalism as a trait.